Monday, 28 December 2015

 Mixed Economy

-Economy and Economic Development
+Economy vs Economic Development

-Economic development refers to the all over growth of economy in general.
-It means that the people living in that economy are enjoying a good level of standard of living by being able to earn ample income which satisfies almost most of their wants.
-Some of the salient features of economic development include the following.
+Economic development refers to the overall growth of an economy.
+It means that the people living in that economy are enjoying a good standard of living by being able to earn ample income, satisfying almost all of their wants.

 • It is not simply limited to a mere growth of income and standard of living.